-The first issue of The Hoya was published on January 14, 1920, under the editorship of Joseph R. Mickler, Jr. Student journalism at Georgetown can be traced as far back as 1824 and the appearance of a hand-copied publication titled “Minerva.”
+The first issue of The Hoya was published on January 14, 1920, under the editorship of Joseph R. Mickler, Jr. Student journalism at Georgetown can be traced as far back as 1824 to the appearance of a hand-copied publication titled “Minerva.”
 The Hoya, however, was distinguished from previous student publications by its intent to be a comprehensive university newspaper.
 The publication took its name from the phrase “Hoya Saxa,” which had been adopted as a common chant at Georgetown sports events in the 1890s.
 The popularity of the term spread as local newspapers often cited The Hoya, and “Hoya” began to be widely applied to campus organizations and to athletic groups.

 The First 40 Years